-The functional networks that contribute most to the improvements in prediction performance of RoKAI are respectively: KS network (modeling shared-kinase interactions) followed by PPI (for including kinase-kinase interactions) followed by coevolution evidence.
+The functional networks that contribute most to the improvements in prediction performance of RoKAI are respectively: KS network (modeling shared-kinase interactions) followed by PPI (for including kinase-kinase interactions) followed by co-evolution evidence.
 Compared to these, including structural distance evidence in the network has a minor effect on prediction performance.
-This is in line with the overall effect size estimations (shown in Fig. 3).
+This is in line with the overall effect size estimations (shown in Figure 3).
 Since structural distance network has relatively small number of such edges, it provides low coverage and a minor effect size even though the existing edges are estimated to be more predictive of kinase activity compared to other networks.

-To further evaluate the robustness of the predictions, we assess the stability, i.e., the expected degree of aggreement between the predicted kinase activity profiles when different kinase-substrates are used (e.g., because some sites are not identified by a MS run) to infer the activity of a kinase.
+To further evaluate the robustness of the predictions, we assess the stability i.e., the expected degree of aggreement between the predicted kinase activity profiles when different kinase substrates are used (e.g., because some sites are not identified by a MS run) to infer the activity of a kinase.
 We measure the stability by computing average squared correlation between different runs of robustness analysis (where a different portion of kinase-substrate links are used for inferring kinase activity in each run).
-As shown in Fig. 4c, d, predictions made by RoKAI-enhanced phosphorylation profiles are significantly (p < 0.05) more stable in addition to being more predictive.
+As shown in Figure 4(c) and Figure 4(d), predictions made by RoKAI-enhanced phosphorylation profiles are significantly (p < 0.05) more stable in addition to being more predictive.

-Improvement of RoKAI over a broad range of methods.
+Improvement of RoKAI over a broad range of methods

 Since RoKAI provides refined phosphorylation profiles (propagated by functional networks), it can be used in conjunction with any existing (or future) kinase activity inference algorithms.
 Here, we benchmark the performance of RoKAI when used together with existing inference methods.
 For each of these methods, we use the refined phosphorylation profile (obtained by RoKAI) to obtain the RoKAI-enhanced kinase activity predictions.
-To assess the prediction performance while addressing the bias for rich kinases, we perform robustness analysis at 50% kinase-substrate missingness and measure the top-k-hit
+To assess the prediction performance while addressing the bias for rich kinases, we perform robustness analysis at 50% kinase-substrate missingness and measure the top-k hit performance for k = 2, 5, 10 and 20.
+As shown in Figure 5, RoKAI consistently improves the predictions of all inference methods tested.